kentchen831213/2022Spring_Finals/README.md

 | 0.95 | 37.1 | 63.9 |

 ### hypothesis3 Travel bans help mitigate the spread of infection
+We want to check if travel restrictions serve to prevent the speed of the spread of the disease.

 ### hypothesis4 will vaccine effectiveness degradation affect curve-flattening?